-No matter what it is that you're going through, the short answer is that a family therapist can most definitely help you to improve the way that your family interacts with one another and the way that you continue to develop as a family.
+No matter what it is that your family is going through, the short answer is that a family therapist can most definitely help you to improve the way that your family interacts with one another and the way that you continue to develop as a family.

-You can go to a therapist if a member of your family has been diagnosed with an illness or if you're going through a divorce or going through a remarriage.
-Any of these situations can be extremely hard on a family, and the different thoughts and feelings that come from them can be difficult for any member of the family to articulate.
-That's when it can be a good idea to talk with a therapist who can help to decipher some of the behaviors from different members of your family as their response to the situation.
+You can go to a family therapist if a member of your family has been diagnosed with an illness, or if you're going through a divorce or remarriage.
+Any of these situations can be extremely hard on a family, and the different thoughts and feelings that come from the members of the family can be difficult for any member of the family to articulate.
+That's when it can be a good idea to talk with the family therapist who can help to decipher some of the behaviors from different members of your family as their response to the situation.

-Make sure that you're receptive to whatever is going on in your therapy sessions.
-Make sure that you give it a chance for the sake of every member of your family.
+Make sure that you're receptive to whatever is going on in the therapy sessions.
+Make sure that you give therapy a chance for the sake of every member of your family.
 You might think that some of the sessions or some of the homework is silly or unimportant, but you never know what it is that one of your family members needs to feel more secure or to start opening up a little bit more.
 Being open to the opportunities that arise when it comes to therapy is going to be the first and most important step along the way.